Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 What Singapore's National AI Council Means for Your Business

-PM Lawrence Wong chairs a new National AI Council committed to clear rules for AI development.
-This is not another advisory group.
-Here is what the shift from voluntary guidance to structured national policy means for mid-market companies.
+PM Lawrence Wong chairs a National AI Council with a confirmed mandate to set clear rules for AI development.
+Budget 2026 removed any remaining ambiguity.
+Here is what the shift from voluntary guidance to enforceable national policy means for mid-market companies.

 Read article →